jmecono85/azure-network-protocols/README.md

 - Step 6 Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM Observe ping requests and replies within WireShark.
-- Step 7 (Configuring a Firewall [Network Security Group]) Linux-Virtual Machine and disable (inbound) ICMP Traffic
-- Step 8 Observe ping has Timed Out after disabling (inbound) ICMP Traffic
+- Step 7 (Configuring a Firewall [Network Security Group]) Linux-Virtual Machine and disable (inbound) ICMP Traffic and Observe ping has Timed Out after disabling (inbound) ICMP Traffic

 <h2>Step 1</h2>